mckay115/QSC-QSYS-Launcher/README.md

 - To open any file from that point simply double click the file and it will prompt you to select which version of Q-Sys Designer to use from your installed versions.

+---
 ## Project Goals:

 - Simplify interactions with multiple versions of Designer and multiple versions of firmware on installs.
+    - [] When opening a file directly, only show compatible programs to open with (if opening a design file, only show designer versions to open with)
 - Create a tool that adds design managment and version coordination to the Q-Sys Designer Application
     - Create Project
         - Project Info/Settings: